 The Solar System is all the planets and other things in space that orbit (go around) our sun.

-The planets are in the order Mecury, Venus, Earth, Mars, Jupiter, Saturn, Neptune followed by the award planet Pluto.
+The planets are in the order Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune followed by the dwarf planet Pluto.
 Here is how we remember to order, with this sentence that has the same letters as the order of planets plus Pluto.

 My Very Easy Method Just Speeds Up Naming Planets.